Last updated November 18, 2012. Created by jvns on June 15, 2012.

 For information on creating JavaScript widgets, see these WebAIM articles on Javascript and AJAX accessibility.

-For general information see the accessibility handbook on drupal.org.
+For general information, see the Accessibility handbook.